UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UTEP has combined with its opponents to put up more than 55 points only two times this year.
+- UTEP has combined with its opponents to score more than 55 points just twice this year.

 - So far this season, 37.5% of North Texas' games (3/8) have had more combined points than Saturday's over/under of 55.